-What is ransomware?
+What is Computer Security?

 Ransomware is a type of malicious programme that demands payment after launching a cyber attack on a computer system.
 This type of malware has become increasingly popular among criminals, costing organisations millions each year.

 For a quick guide to ransomware and what you can do to protect your business, download our free infographic: What is ransomware and how can I protect my business?